rickegdoerf/rickegdorf/README.md

     "type": "object",
     "length": "",
     "required": true,
-    ="description": "An object that contains information about the request."= },
+    "description": "An object that contains information about the request."
+  },
   {
     "path": "requestData.submitterID",